 Cushing’s disease is most commonly diagnosed in middle-aged or older and senior dogs.

-Smaller dogs (less than 40 pounds or so) more commonly develop PDH, while larger dogs have an equal risk of PDH and ADH.
+Smaller dogs (less than about 18kg) more commonly develop PDH, while larger dogs have an equal risk of PDH and ADH.

-Dogs with Cushing's disease who undergo surgery to remove an adrenal gland tend to live for another 1 1/2 to 4 years.
-Treatment with mitotane or trilostane for PDH generally leads to a survival time of 2–2 1/2 years.
+Dogs with Cushing's disease who have surgery to remove an adrenal gland tend to live for another 18 months to four years.

-While these numbers may not sound impressive, it's important to realize that the average age at diagnosis for dogs with Cushing's disease is 11 years.
+While these numbers may not sound impressive, it's important to realise that the average age at diagnosis for dogs with Cushing's disease is 11 years.